camp3rcraft/Cuboid-Teleport/README.md

 - `/tpauto` - auto accepting requests
 - `/tpahereall` - request to teleport everyone to you
 - `/tpatoggle [name]` - toggle requests from player.
 Without name - toggle requests from all
+- `/back` - back to your death location.
+With nickname - teleport player to his death location
+- `/homes [name]` - show homes of player.
+Without name - show your homes